 9. Develop Relationships with Parents

-Getting everyone onboard in a child’s education is an important factor that determines how motivated the child will be throughout his or her entire scholastic career.
-Teachers that develop open communication with parents will achieve the results that are in the best interests of their students.
+Getting everyone onboard in a child’s education is an important factor that determines how motivated the child will be throughout his or her entire scholastic career and reading development.
+Teachers that build open communication with parents will achieve the results that are in the best interests of their students.

 10. Maintain Classroom Organization

 Teachers love organization in the classroom and in lesson plans.
 They admire each other for coming up with new ways to be even more efficient as educators.
 Teachers that appear to “have it together” often have created an environment of respect for classroom organization as well as a respect for staying on task.

 Do you know a teacher that exemplifies these qualities?
 We, here at Reading Horizons, are challenging teachers to write an anonymous letter to a colleague they admire.
 Who knows, you just might make someone’s day!